 The Course of Study School educates and trains local pastors in The United Methodist Church.
-To be admitted, students must be certified candidates for ordained ministry, have completed the requirements for license as a local pastor, have been tested in language skills proficiency through a process determined by the annual conference, and received endorsement of the annual conference Board of Ordained Ministry.
+Extension School are designed for part-time Local Pastors only who have met the following requirments: certified candidates for ordained ministry, completed the requirements for license as a local pastor, have been tested in language skills proficiency through a process determined by the annual conference, and received endorsement of the Annual Conference Board of Ordained Ministry.
+Those serving as full-time Local Pastors must attend one of the eight Regional School programs located at a United Methodist School of Theology.

-Emory's Course of Study Extension Schools are listed below.
-These schools offer weekend courses specifically designed for, and only offered to, part-time local pastors.
+Emory's Course of Study Extension Schools and Satellite Programs are listed below.
+These programs offer weekend courses specifically designed for, and only offered to, part-time local pastors.
 Please call the contact persons for more details.

 The Alabama Course of Study School is sponsored jointly by the North Alabama and the Alabama-West Florida Annual Conference of the United Methodist Church with campuses at Birmingham-Southern and Huntingdon Colleges.